 If the canary is not updated or if it is completely removed, users are to assume that speech prohibition has gone into place and the host has been served with a legal request.

-Screenshot from NordVPN’s warrant canary.
+A recent screenshot of NordVPN’s warrant canary.

 Many VPN services choose to maintain a warrant canary to help convince users they can be trusted.